 PO Box 116, Carmel Valley, CA 93924

-Back in 2022.
-An opportunity for early music enthusiasts to work with an outstanding faculty and students of all levels.
+.
+This is an opportunity for early music enthusiasts to work with an outstanding faculty and students of all levels.
 The week includes technique classes at all levels (except novice); large and small ensembles; your choice of classes on various early music topics; English Country Dance.
 Begin a new instrument and/or improve current skills.
-All facilities are air-conditioned, with comfortable accommodations located on a small college campus.
+When meeting in person, all facilities are air-conditioned, with comfortable accommodations located on a small college campus.

 Jody Miller, Director